In this Article

 Implantation is totally a natural process of pregnancy.
 In fact, minor cramping is a good sign as it indicated that the body is getting ready to protect the embryo and allow it to grow into a healthy baby.
 However, if at all, you feel that the cramping is unusual or intense and the pain doesn’t seem to subside even after a few days, it is best to get in touch with a doctor and get a professional medical opinion.

 Implantation cramping is common and there is nothing to worry about if you have cramps.
-In case you have implantation cramps, enjoy the fact that soon you will welcome a baby into this world.
-If you don’t and waiting for the good news of pregnancy, then don’t be sad.
+In case you experience implantation cramps, enjoy the fact that soon you will welcome a baby into this world.
+And if you are not experiencing it and still waiting for the good news of pregnancy, then don’t be sad.
 There are other possible signs of pregnancy you can watch out for.
 Don’t stress yourself – stay healthy and happy, and soon you will hear the good news!

 Also Read: Cramping Without Periods